Select Page

 — 6 minutes reading

-Barcodes are generally used to help track inventory, but there are many more possibilities and interesting ways to use them.
-In this post, we’ll take a look at some of the more creative barcode use cases for both linear and 2D barcodes (e.g. QR codes).
+Generally speaking, you use barcodes to help track inventory and assets, but there are many more possibilities and interesting ways you can use them.
+In this post, we’ll look at some of the more creative barcode use cases for both linear and 2D barcodes (e.x.
+QR codes).

-If you’re interested in an in-depth look at how you can get started barcoding your small business be sure to checkout our Ultimate Barcoding Guide.
-It covers absolutely everything barcode related.
+If you’re more interested in how you can get started barcoding your small business, check out our Ultimate Barcoding Guide.
+It covers everything barcode-related.

 Events, travel, and movies

-Some of the more common modern barcode use cases can be seen in travel and events.
-Admission tickets for movie theaters and other events use barcodes to uniquely identify and verify the validity of the ticket before the customer can enter the theater or the event.
-They’re also used to count sales generated from the event, and makes it a lot more convenient to keep track of revenue.
 Sometimes it even costs less for event organizers because they don’t have to spend money producing actual tickets.
-Those who want to attend the event or watch the show can print the barcode anywhere and present it upon arrival at the venue, or just show a digital copy of the ticket using their smartphone.
+Those who want to attend the event or watch the show can print the barcode anywhere and present it upon arrival at the venue or just show a digital copy of the ticket using their smartphone.

-Similarly, anyone who has traveled in recent years (whether it’s on a train, plane, or bus), knows that travel companies are taking full advantage of QR code technology.
-These companies have traded in complicated and time consuming check-ins by simply providing their passengers with a digital boarding pass.
-As a customer you can either just download the pass onto your phone and show it upon arrival or print it out.
+Similarly, anyone who has traveled in recent years, whether on a train, plane, or bus, knows that travel companies are taking full advantage of QR codes.
+These companies have traded in complicated and time-consuming check-ins by providing their passengers with a digital boarding pass.
+As a customer, you can download the pass onto your phone and show it upon arrival or print it out.
 The choice is yours.

 Barcode use case at an airport.
 A QR code being presented on a smart phone.